-Removing and Replacing the Secondary Air Tubes
+Removing and Replacing the Secondary Air Tube

-The secondary air tubes are two tubes with holes that run along the top of the firebox.
-Over time they may wear and become ineffective.
-The secondary air tubes should be replaced if they crack or show severe deterioration, because they supply air into the firebox that allows for a more efficient fire.
-There are two secondary air tubes, one is in the front of the firebox and the other is in back.
-These parts are available from your dealer.
+The secondary air tube is a tube with holes that runs along the top of the firebox.
+Over time it may wear and become ineffective.
+The secondary air tube should be replaced if it cracks or shows severe deterioration, because it supplies air into the firebox that allows for a more efficient fire.
+The parts necessary for replacement are available from your dealer.

-To remove either secondary air tube, first remove the two pins located on the right side of the firebox that hold the tube in place.
+To remove the secondary air tube, first remove the two pins located on the right side of the firebox that hold the tube in place.
 These pins are removed by using a screwdriver or needlenose pliers to pry them out of their holes.
 The pins are held in place by flanges on the pins that expand once they are pushed into the hole.
 Therefore, you may have to pry with some amount of force when trying to remove them.